exotica-jewelry/ringsforever/README.md

 $1\/public\/rings\/$2\/index\.jpg
 ```

-Note: `product_zoom` references do not need to be updated, because they will
+Notes: `product_zoom` references do not need to be updated, because they will
 not have been changed by HTTrack in the first place.
+Make sure you don't miss
+the root `index.html` file (home page).
+You may also want to do a sanity check
+and ensure that no references like `index/index.jpg` have been created.

 11. Push the site up and, once rebuilt, run it through a link checker to make
 sure there are no broken links.
 Also check links to the home page (the "home"